aurelio-amerio/NNhealpix/docs/layers.rst

 * :func:`nnhealpix.layers.MaxPooling` (max pooling);
 * :func:`nnhealpix.layers.Pooling` (pooling with custom function).

-These layers can be intertwined with tensorflow.keras layers, as in the following example::
+These layers can be intertwined with Keras layers, as in the following example::

   # Build a simple classification NN